Sarthak03shah/Music-Store-Dataset-Analysis-with-SQL/README.md

 The project focuses on:

-Analyzing customer purchasing behavior.
+-Analyzing customer purchasing behavior.

-Identifying popular genres, artists, and songs.
+-Identifying popular genres, artists, and songs.

-Examining average pricing across music types.
+-Examining average pricing across music types.

-Understanding geographic trends in music purchases.
+-Understanding geographic trends in music purchases.

 ## Questions Answered

 The following are some of the key questions addressed in this project:

-What are the most popular genres of music?
+1. What are the most popular genres of music?

-What are the most popular artists?
+2. What are the most popular artists?

-What are the most popular songs?
+3. What are the most popular songs?

-What are the average prices of different types of music?
+4. What are the average prices of different types of music?

-What are the most popular countries for music purchases?
+5. What are the most popular countries for music purchases?

 For the complete analysis, refer to the analysis.sql file.